0

 Summary

-By capitalizing on Colorado’s diverse energy resources, innovative technology, and long-standing energy efficiency programs, the Colorado Energy Office provides a valuable role by delivering cost effective energy services and advancing innovative energy solutions for all Coloradans.
+By capitalizing on Colorado’s diverse energy resources, innovative technology, and long-standing energy efficiency programs, the Colorado Energy Office (CEO) provides a valuable role by delivering cost effective energy services and advancing innovative energy solutions for all Coloradans.

 The Colorado Energy Office is structured into the following program areas and functions: